top of page

 My approach is to psychological treatment is evidence-based, holistic and client-centered.
 I focus on an individual’s strengths to help them develop skills and find resources for tackling whatever they are struggling with.
 We will work as collaborators in helping to improve your mental health and quality of life.

-In working with clients, I draw from a number of therapeutic models, including, but not limited to, cognitive-behavioural therapy (CBT), acceptance and commitment therapy (ACT), dialectical behaviour therapy (DBT), interpersonal psychotherapy, and mindfulness.
+In working with clients, I draw from a number of therapeutic models, including, but not limited to, Cognitive-Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Internal Family Systems (IFS), interpersonal psychotherapy, and mindfulness.
 I have advanced training in the treatment of trauma and post-traumatic stress, including Accelerated Resolution Therapy (ART), Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Processing Therapy (CPT).

 Trauma & PTSD